kurianbenoy/Indic-Subtitler/ui/blogs/our-recommendations.md

 #### For English audio

 WhisperX > faster-whisper > SeamlessM4T

-If you want better timestamp accuracy use SeamlessM4T
+(Note: If you want better timestamp accuracy use SeamlessM4T)

 #### For Malayalam

-Vegam-whisper = faster-whisper > SeamlessM4T
+Vegam-whisper $\approx$ faster-whisper > SeamlessM4T

 #### For Kannada